Uberi/University-Notes/GENE123/GENE123.md

 1. If all sources are independent, remove the effects of the sources and calculate the Thevenin resistance.
 Then use nodal analysis to get the open circuit voltage.
 2. If there are dependent sources but no independent sources, add a test source to help with finding the Thevenin resistance.
 Then the Thevenin voltage is 0V.
-3. Otherwise, use nodal analysis to get the open circuit voltage and short circuit voltage, and use this to calculate the Thevenin resistance.
+3. Otherwise, use nodal analysis to get the open circuit voltage and short circuit current, and use this to calculate the Thevenin resistance.

 The Thevenin equivalent is relative to two terminals (often called A and B) in section of a circuit.
 We are trying to find a circuit we can replace that entire section of circuit between A and B with that acts exactly the same.